 For the past 3 years, he has been voted GlobalCapital magazine’s “Most Influential Champion” of the sustainable finance market.

-Yuki is the Director overseeing the Asia Pacific (APAC) Network for the Glasgow Financial Alliance for Net Zero (GFANZ) which was launched in June 2022.
+Yuki Yasui is the director overseeing the Asia–Pacific (APAC) Network for the Glasgow Financial Alliance for Net Zero (GFANZ) which was launched in June 2022.
 She is focused on bringing together the financial sector across developed and emerging APAC to accelerate an inclusive and just transition to a net-zero economy.

-Prior to joining GFANZ, she was at the United Nations Environment Programme (UNEP) Finance Initiative for 20 years and leading its activities in Asia Pacific for the last four years.
-She has represented UNEP FI at all three major sustainability reporting initiatives, GRI, IIRC and SASB, at various points in time.
+Prior to joining GFANZ, she was at the United Nations Environment Programme (UNEP) Finance Initiative (FI) for 20 years and leading its activities in Asia-Pacific for the last 4 years.
+She has represented UNEP FI at all three major sustainability reporting initiatives, Global Reporting Initiative, International Integrated Reporting Council, and the Sustainability Accounting Standards Board, at various points in time.
 Other projects include developing and running the UNEP FI online course on climate change for the finance sector and representation at Rio+20.

-She is a qualified chartered accountant in the UK (ICAEW) and trained and worked at PricewaterhouseCoopers.
-She is currently based in Singapore and has worked in Bangkok, Geneva and London.
+She is a qualified chartered accountant in the UK and trained and worked at PricewaterhouseCoopers.
+She is currently based in Singapore and has worked in Bangkok, Geneva, and London.

 Herry Cho joined the Singapore Exchange (SGX Group) in February 2021 and drives its sustainability and sustainable finance strategic direction and implementation.